micwik/ArnLib/doc/Description.md

 Bidirectional Arn Data Objects    {#gen_bidirArnobj}
 ------------------------------
-A bidirectional _Arn Data Object_ is actually a double object, a twin.
+A bidirectional _ARN Data Object_ is actually a double object, a twin.
 Each part has its own path but their life span is depending on each other.

 One part is the normal "official" and the other part is _provider_.